Perfume: Describing a perfume

 The precise formulae of commercial perfumes are kept secret.
 Even if they were widely published, they would be dominated by such complex ingredients and odorants that they would be of little use in providing a guide to the general consumer in the description of the experience of a scent.
-Nonetheless, connoisseurs of perfume can become extremely skillful at identifying components and origins of scents in the same manner as wine experts.
+Nonetheless, connoisseurs of perfume can identifying components and origins of scents in the same manner as wine experts.

 The most practical way to start describing a perfume is according to the elements of the fragrance notes of the scent or the "family" it belongs to, all of which affect the overall impression of a perfume from first application to the last lingering hint of scent.

 The trail of scent left behind by a person wearing perfume is called its sillage, after the French word for "wake", as in the trail left by a boat in water.

 Fragrance notes

 Perfume is described in a musical metaphor as having three sets of notes, making the harmonious scent accord.
 The notes are emphasized as it dries down, revealing an immediate impression of the top note leading to the deeper middle notes and the base notes gradually appearing as the final stage.
 These notes are created carefully with knowledge of the evaporation process of the perfume.